 First of all, it is vital to understand what machine learning is.
 Most computer programs cannot learn on their own, they only perform a set of predetermined operations.
 This is an extensive subsection of artificial intelligence that studies methods for constructing algorithms capable of learning.
 Machine learning is at the junction of mathematical statistics, optimization methods and classical mathematics, but it also has its own specifics.

 Healthcare is one of the industries that enjoy the benefits of machine learning.
 Algorithms do not only identify diseases at an early stage, but also determine the treatment outcomes, gather anamneses, and perform other complex medical tasks.
 Let’s dig deep into the topic and find out how machine learning is applied in healthcare software development and how it helps to improve diagnostics, treatment, and overall patient care.

-Every medical image, examination protocol and anamnesis contains information that allow making an accurate diagnosis and prescribe the appropriate treatment.
+Every medical image, examination protocol and anamnesis contains information that allows making an accurate diagnosis and prescribe the appropriate treatment.
 Unfortunately, even experienced doctors cannot always see full disease patterns because the data in medical records may not be structured well, and the medical history may be too voluminous.
 Stressful working conditions and fatigue also affect doctors’ performance, not mentioning the fact that doctors may lack knowledge in some narrow areas.

 Some diseases, such as cancer, can be defeated successfully if non-obvious symptoms and signs are recognized in time.
 So, machine learning algorithms analyze all the symptoms, compare the results with hundreds of similar cases and aid in providing the necessary and timely medical treatment.
 This technology also helps to prevent relapses by assisting in subsequent cases providing additional recommendations.